codemirror/website/site/docs/guide/index.md

 When creating a change set, all changes are described in terms of the _original_ document—they conceptually all happen at once.
-(If you really need to combine lists of changes where later changes refer to the document created by earlier ones, you can use the changes set [`compose`](##state.ChangeSet.compose) method.)
+(If you really need to combine lists of changes where later changes refer to the document created by earlier ones, you can use the change set [`compose`](##state.ChangeSet.compose) method.)

 ### Selection